 A PARTNERSHIP TO BE PROUD OF

 We felt an instant affinity with The Sun founder and editor Sy Safransky when we met him in North Carolina over a decade ago.
-We admire his vision and drive to build a magazine of quality with care and consideration for his readership, his contributors, and for the human condition.
+We admire his vision and drive to build a magazine of quality with care and consideration for its readership, its contributors, and for the human condition.

 We worked with The Sun on an early redesign in 2006, bringing their website from a series of static pages and subscription information into a dynamic publishing platform.
 Since then, Plank has been there to support and partner with The Sun as it navigates the shifting paradigms and standards of both the web and publishing industries.